SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-01-straud-houndstooth.md

 > YOU DO NOT FRIGHTEN US, MARSCAPONE.

 <br><i>I release Chiasa from her bindings.
 She collapses to the ground.
 Miriam rushes forward to address her wounds.
-Neither of the party-crashers pay them any mind, attention now turned to Kevin, who now stands to my left.</i>
+Neither of the party-crashers pay them any mind, attention now turned to Kevin, who stands to my left.</i>

 #### HASSAN